rdale1/rdale.github.io/_pages/home.md

 author_profile: true
 redirect_from: /home/
 ---

+## 2022 ##

+### February ###
+* New preprint on some graduate work [integrating mathematical modeling into an introductory biology CURE lab](https://www.biorxiv.org/content/10.1101/2022.01.20.477155v1).
+* I started beta testing the educational game with some local high school students.
+Hope to start testing educational objectives soon, and have it available for use!

+### January ###
+* I received a travel award to attend PlantBiology2022 conference this year.
+Looking forward to an in-person conference!
+* I received a Finding Your Inner Modeler travel and training award to support my work with Dr Mosher at the University of Arizona.
+Looking forward to the 5th year of FYIM this fall in Chicago.

 ## 2021 ##
 Proving challenging to keep this updated throughout the pandemic!

+### December ###
+* Our paper detailing [Ten simple rules for creating a scientific web application](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009574) is out!
+Here we addressed several potential pitfalls and difficulties with developing scientific web apps.
+You can [read more about my web apps here] (https://iambecomecomputational.com/2021/04/09/scientific-web-apps/).

+### November ###
+* I gave a seminar at the University of Arizona on how modeling helps us understand biological complexity.
+I was invited to speak by Dr Mosher, and we worked on some collaboration - the results seem interesting so far!

+### October ###
+* I was able to attend and present a poster on some work at the Gordon Research Conference on Stochastic Physics in Biology.
+This was my first GRC, and I had a great time.
+I hadn't met any biophysicists prior to my postdoc (my fellowship mentor is a biophysicist), but I think there's a lot of overlap in my work/interests with both biophysics and math biology!

 ### -> May ###
 * Big news - I received an [NSF Postdoctoral Fellowship](https://nsf.gov/awardsearch/showAward?AWD_ID=2109790)!
 I will be studying the relationship between mathematical modeling parametric variability and phenotypic plasticity.
 *  New preprint: [Overcoming the challenges to enhancing experimental plant biology with computational modeling](https://osf.io/jfdb9/)!
 Will be published soon.
 This was my first time leading a review, and it was both challenging and rewarding to work with so many people at once.
 Many of the authors are involved in the Modeling and Beyond community too.